gritzko/swarm/swarm-client/README.md

-for working examples, see the `swarm-examples` package. for server-side daemon, see `swarm-server`.
+for working examples, see the `swarm-examples` package. for a server-side daemon, see `swarm-server`.